Licensing - Coronavirus update

 Contacting the team

-However, please note that deliveries of hot food and drinks between 23:00hrs and 05:00hrs will require a premises licence which authorises late night refreshment.
-There are no time restrictions of any type on the delivery of cold soft drinks and cold food.
+However, please note that deliveries of hot food and drinks between 23:00hrs and 05:00hrs will require a LA 2003 premises licence which authorises late night refreshment.
+There are no time restrictions on any type on the delivery of cold soft drinks and cold food.
+Alcohol cannot be included in your deliveries unless you have a premises licence which specifically authorises alcohol sales.

 If you change your business type to provide takeaways or deliveries of food, please note that you must still comply with your premises licence timings and conditions, and ensure you have adequate age verification procedures in place for deliveries that include alcohol.
 If you are unsure about your licence conditions, please contact us and we will be happy to discuss.